-These tender points may be associated not merely with pain, but with so much emotional disturbance as to be actually hysterogenic.
+These tender points may be associated not merely with pain, but with so much disturbance as to be actually hysterogenic.
 This does not mean that they induce hysteria-the hysteria is already present.
 It means that pressure on such a spot induces a hysterical fit or paroxysm.
 The best-known hysterogenic area is in the left inguinal region, but such areas may be anywhere.
-I remember one patient who had a hysterogenic spot in one axilla and who wore a sort of truss over it, to protect it from accidental pressure.
+I know of one patient who had a hysterogenic spot in one axilla and who wore a sort of truss over it, to prevent accidental pressure.